Attending a protest / Disability / Protest

 It might be a good idea to plan for being out longer than you thought.

 • Taking medication.
 You might want to bring extra medication you normally take later, or any emergency medication.
 Note that the police have powers to stop and search people they suspect are carrying drugs.
 You may want to bring evidence of your prescription, like a prescription box or bottle.
 This is to show that you have a right to carry and use your medication.
-If the police stop and search you, and take your medication away when they shouldn’t, you have a right to complain.
+If the police stop and search you, and take your medication away with no legal basis, you have a right to complain.
 Read more about how to complain about police behaviour here.

 • Bringing chargers and batteries.
-You might want to bring a charger for assistive devices such as powered wheelchairs, power assistive devices and cochlear implants – but know that you might not find somewhere to charge your equipment.
+You might want to bring a charger for – but know that you might not find somewhere to charge your equipment.
 You could also bring spare batteries for these devices.

 • Bringing enough food, water, and electrolytes if appropriate.
 This could help you if you need to eat regularly.